B. Kwaku Duren: Disbarment

 At the age of 70, on May 10, 2013, Duren was given a two-year stayed suspension from the practice of law in the state of California and placed on two years of probation with an actual 30-day suspension.
-He was also ordered to take the MPRE and to pay restitution.
+He was also ordered to take the Multistate Professional Responsibility Examination and to pay restitution.

 Duren stipulated that he failed to perform legal services with competence by not showing up at a hearing which led to his client's foreclosure case being dismissed.
 Duren also did not inform the client of significant developments in her case, failed to promptly refund $10,000 in unearned fees and failed to give her a proper accounting when she asked for a refund.
 He later, belatedly, returned $2,000 of the fees.

 In mitigation, Duren had more than 20 years of discipline-free practice prior to the misconduct, has been involved in numerous pro bono activities and cooperated with the State Bar by entering into a stipulation before trial.

 As part of the stipulation, Duren was ordered to pay $8,000, plus interest, to the former client.

 On March 12, 2017, the Supreme Court of California disbarred Duren after he failed to participate in State Bar Court proceedings related to three counts of misconduct involving a single client matter, which led the State Bar Court to enter his default.
 The default meant that the court deemed admitted the factual allegations against Duren.